jcarenza/allisoncarenza/src/posts/family-photography-kansas-city-photographer.md

 ---
-title: 'Family Photography'
+title: "Family Photography"
-description: '<p>Real smiles.
+description: "Real smiles.
 That&apos;s my goal.
 Always.
 It&apos;s not always easy, especially when kids are 3 and over.
-That&apos;s when they [&hellip;]</p>
+That&apos;s when they "
-'
-publishDate: 'Dec 31, 2012'
+publishDate: "Dec 31, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/hayes6.jpg'
+heroImage: "/media/hayes6.jpg"
-alt: 'Family Photography'
+alt: "Family Photography"
-slug: 'family-photography-kansas-city-photographer'
+slug: "family-photography-kansas-city-photographer"
-category: ['Family Pictures']
+category: ["Family Pictures"]
-tags: ['Family Photography','Family Pictures','Family Portraits']
+tags: ["Family Photography", "Family Pictures", "Family Portraits"]
 ---

 <p style="text-align: center;">Real smiles.
 That&apos;s my goal.
 Always.
 It&apos;s not always easy, especially when kids are 3 and over.
 That&apos;s when they start giving me the cheese smile.
 I never say cheese for that very reason.
 You know what I&apos;m talking about, teeth clenched, blank eyes, and tight shoulders.
 I delete those photos, because I&apos;m always going for real smiles.
 The ones where I can see right into the souls of my subjects.
 It&apos;s what we want to remember.</p>